Furnich/Booking-Hotels-Backend/README.md

 • The ability to filter and sort hotels by various parameters (price, rating, etc.)

-• Integration with payment systems for transaction processing

 • Extended user management features and profiles

 • Improvement of the frontend interface for more user-friendly interaction